 A New Form of Creative Art...

 The exact date of their origin is unknown, but must have been within a few years of 1800.
 The idea became popular in late 18th or early 19th century as a pastime.
 Cards, maybe from incomplete packs, were 'transformed' using pen and ink, often with the addition of colour, into amusing miniature scenes.
+In those days packs did not have corner indices so there was more space available for the artwork.
 It is rather like transforming random squiggles or spots on a piece of paper into a picture, testing your ingenuity and artistic ability.

 In France sets of “jeux à cartes transformées” often depicted satirical themes which earned them the name “jeux de cartes à rire”, or less often that of “jeux grotesques”.